mosip/mosip-infra/deployment/v3/docs/wireguard.md

 ## Server install
 * Install Wireguard on your server (could be a landing/jump server) using Docker as given [here](https://hub.docker.com/r/linuxserver/wireguard).
 * If you already have a config file you may mount it with `-v <your host path>:/config`.
-* You may increase the number of peers keeping the above mounted file intact, stopping the docker and running it again wit `-e PEERS=<number of peers>`
+* You may increase the number of peers keeping the above mounted file intact, stopping the docker and running it again with `-e PEERS=<number of peers>`

 ## Client install
 * Install a Wireguard app on your machine.
 For MacOS there is a Wireguard app on the App Store.